Conroe Dram Shop Attorney

 What About Underage Drinking?

-Dram shop laws also cover the serving of alcohol to minors.
-Vendors who sell alcohol to children under the age of 18 years old can be held liable for the damages incurred by accidents involving the underage drunk driver.
-These cases are time sensitive, and your Conroe dram shop attorney will need to begin investigative efforts to locate and attain witness statements as soon as possible after the crash.
+Dram shop laws, also cover the serving of alcohol to minors.
+Vendors who sell alcohol to children under the age of 18 years old can be held liable for the damages from accidents involving underage drunk drivers.
+Our Conroe dram shop attorneys, will take care of you and will initiate investigative efforts to locate and attain witness statements.
+These cases are time sensitive, that is why it is important to take action as soon as possible.

 Damages Associated With Dram Shop Cases

-If you or a loved one has been injured by a drunk driver, you know that the medical bills start piling up immediately.
-You could be out of work and in the hospital, or taking care of your injured loved one on a fulltime basis.
-Thankfully, it’s possible to recover compensation to cover a variety of damages associated with the drunk driving accident under dram shop laws in Texas.
+Medical bills start piling up fast and aren’t cheap.
+Due to one of these car accidents, you could be out of work and in the hospital.
+Or, you could be taking care of your injured loved one full-time.
+Thankfully, it’s possible to recover compensation to cover a variety of damages associated with the drunk driving accident.

-Your lawyer can help you recover compensation to pay for medical bills, property damage, pain and suffering, lost wages and other expenses associated with your injury.
-Depending upon the severity of your injury or the expected length of your recovery period, you could be out of work for months or longer.
-It may be possible to recover compensation for the potential of lost income earning capacity on a short term, long term or even permanent basis.
+Your lawyer can help you recover compensation to pay for the damages caused.
+This includes: medical bills, property damage, pain and suffering, lost wages and other expenses associated with your injury.
+Depending on the seriousness of your injury or the expected length of your recovery period.
+You could be out of work for months or longer.
+It may be possible to recover compensation for the loss of income on a short-term, long-term or even permanent basis.

 Conroe Dram Shop Attorney